abhishek944/CFContestSpider/README.md

 3) Creates program file , Actual output file and respective input and Expected output files for each problem .

-4) Also downloads complete Problemset for the contest in and stores it in pdf format .
+4) Also downloads complete Problemset for the contest and stores it in pdf format .

 ### Requirements :